mrsimoes/hlnsync/README.md

 Configuration is possible via very flexible config files.

+### Offline Trees

+There is also an option to save the file structure (not file contents, and not all attributes) under a directory in a combined hash/metadata database.
+These _offline trees_ can be used in most _lnsync_ commands in place of a local directory, e.g. as the source in a sync command, to reorganize a target tree according to a certain source pattern.

 ### Hashes

 Files are identified by their content hash, using xxHash (a fast, non-cryptographic hash function).
-Both 32bit and 64bit hashes xxHash functions are available, with 32bit as default.
+Both 32-bit and 64-bit hashes xxHash functions are available, with 32-bit as default.
+Custom hashing functions are supported.

-To avoid recomputation, hash values are stored in local databases, a single file per file tree.
-Each database is a single file, by default with a name matching `lnsync-[0-9]+.db`.
+To avoid recomputation, hash values are stored in local databases, one single file per tree, by default matching `lnsync-[0-9]+.db`.
 Only one such file should exist at each location.
 (A different naming pattern or an altogether different file location may be specified.)

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

-Hash databases are ignored by _lnsync_ operations.Care should be taken not to overwrite them when syncing with other tools.
+Hash databases are ignored by _lnsync_ operations.
+Care should be taken not to overwrite them when syncing with other tools.

 ## Files, File Paths, and Hard Links